thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/disconnectnode.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.14.1*
+*Example from Dash Core 0.12.2*

 Disconnects following node from your node.

 {% highlight bash %}
-bitcoin-cli -testnet disconnectnode 192.0.2.113:18333
+dash-cli -testnet disconnectnode 192.0.2.113:19999
 {% endhighlight %}

-Result (no output from `bitcoin-cli` because result is set to `null`).
+Result (no output from `dash-cli` because result is set to `null`).

 *See also*